 Crowd cheers as Trump attacks Nancy Pelosi after assault on House speaker’s husband

-The former president makes the remarks in Miami.
+The former president held a pre-election rally in Miami

 Supporters of former president Donald Trump cheered when he mentioned House Speaker Nancy Pelosi on Sunday evening after her husband Paul was attacked in their home in San Francisco.

 Mr Trump mentioned Ms Pelosi while speaking at a rally in Miami for Republican Senator Marco Rubio of Florida.
-Mr Trump made the remarks when criticising many of the cases that are being brought up against him in New York, Georgia and by the FBI.
+Mr Trump made the remarks after criticising many of the legal cases that are looming against him in New York, Georgia and by the FBI.

-“This was just a group of people where Crazy Nancy Pelosi by the way, how she doing lately,” Mr Trump said.
+“This was just a group of people where Crazy Nancy Pelosi, by the way, how she doing lately,” Mr Trump said.

-The former president’s words come after David Depape allegedly broke into the House Speaker’s home in San Francisco last month and assaulted her husband Paul with a hammer when he reportedly was looking for the House Speaker.
+The former president’s words come after David DePape allegedly broke into the House speaker’s home in San Francisco last month and assaulted her husband Paul with a hammer as he was reportedly looking for the House leader.

-Court documents said that Mr Depape was on a “suicide mission” targeting the Pelosis and other elected officials.
+Court documents said that Mr DePape was on a “suicide mission” targeting the Pelosis and other elected officials.
 He faces potentially 50 years in prison.

 But since the assault, many on the right, including Mr Trump’s eldest son Donald Trump Jr, have promoted conspiracy theories about the attack.
 Mr Trump has previously spoken about the attack on the House Speaker’s wife and threw out baseless conspiracy theories about it.